In this guide we’ll look at the best bird tables for the money.

 More Detailed Bird Table Reviews

-This premium bird table has one large feeding area at the top which is covered with a cute apex roof to keep the bird seed dry.
+This Riverside Woodcraft Triple Platform Bird Table has one large feeding area at the top which is covered with a cute apex roof to keep the bird seed dry.
 The top part provides a feeding area of 60cm by 58cm.
 It also has two smaller tables lower down to provide extra feeding spots for smaller birds.

 The bird table is made of wood with a solid construction including a 3-inch heavy duty post.
 This makes it stable even in windy conditions.
 All the parts of the table are sturdy and well-made and put together in a strong and durable way.
 The robust construction means that this table will last for many years.